Companies publishing auctions results

 1. Either from the auction houses themselves.

-Most serious auction houses publish on their website either immediately or after a short delay, the results obtained for the works presented at a given auction.
+Most serious auction houses (in Canada: Heffel, Waddington's, Iégor, etc.) publish on their website, either immediately or after a short delay, the results obtained for the works presented at a given auction.
 Access to results is free.
 Careful attention should be placed at the following:

 • Are the unsold lots ("Bought-in") clearly identified?